spring-cloud/spring-cloud-kubernetes/README.md

 ### Kubernetes PropertySource

-The most common approach to configure your spring boot application is to edit the `application.yaml` file.
+The most common approach to configure your spring boot application is to create an `application.properties|yaml` or an `application-profile.properties|yaml` file containing keys able to customize your application or the
+Spring Boot starters.
 Often the user may override properties by specifying system properties or env variables.

 #### ConfigMap PropertySource

-Kubernetes has the notion of [ConfigMap](http://kubernetes.io/docs/user-guide/configmap/) for passing configuration to the application.
-This project provides integration with `ConfigMap` to make config maps accessible by spring boot.
+Kubernetes, to externalize the parameters, proposes a resource named [ConfigMap](http://kubernetes.io/docs/user-guide/configmap/) for passing such keys or to embed an `application.properties|yaml` file containing the keys to the application.
+The `Spring Cloud Kubernetes Config` project provides an integration of the `ConfigMap` to make the Config Maps accessible during the bootstrapping of the application or to hot reload beans, spring context if a change is observed within a `ConfigMap`.

-The `ConfigMap` `PropertySource` when enabled will lookup Kubernetes for a `ConfigMap` named after the application (see `spring.application.name`).
+The `ConfigMapPropertySource` when called will lookup Kubernetes for a `ConfigMap` named after the name of the application (see `spring.application.name`) or yours name if you have defined within the `bootstrap.properties` file the following key `spring.cloud.kubernetes.config.name`.

 If the map is found it will read its data and do the following:

 - apply individual configuration properties.
 - apply as yaml the content of any property named `application.yaml`